sparkspay/SparksMasternodeInstall/README.md

 * **Section C**: Connecting & Starting the masternode.
 ***

+* Make sure your Linux has Git installer.
+Execute the following on your VPS
+* `git --version`
+* If the reply is a version number, you can continue.
+* If not, use [this guide](https://www.digitalocean.com/community/tutorials/how-to-install-git-on-ubuntu-14-04) to install Git:

 ## The short version
 * install the Sparks wallet on your Mac or Windows PC
 * Send exactly 1000spk to your self